mab253/dataviz_fall25/found-visualizations.md

 ## ⚡️ mini-talk

-After Week 2, 2-3 students in each class session will give an informal, short (_5 minute absolute max._) presentation of the visualization they chose.
+Starting Week 2, 2-3 students in each class session will give an informal, short (_5 minute absolute max._) presentation of the visualization they chose.

 ## 📆 mini-talk schedule: